kapitanov/blog/content/posts/pacelc-theorem/index.md

 ---
-title: "The PACELS Theorem — in a few words"
+title: "The PACELC Theorem — in a few words"
 date: 2025-12-08T00:00:00Z
 draft: false
 ---

 [The last time](../cap-theorem/index.md) we spoke about the CAP theorem, we saw how it describes the trade-offs between Consistency, Availability when a system experiences a Network Partitioning.
-Today, we will explore another side of distributed systems trade-off: the PACELS theorem.
+Today, we will explore another side of distributed systems trade-off: the PACELC theorem.

-The PACELS theorem (often pronounced as `pack-else`) was proposed by [Daniel Abadi in 2010](https://dbmsmusings.blogspot.com/2010/04/problems-with-cap-and-yahoos-little.html) as an extension to the CAP theorem.
+The PACELC theorem (often pronounced as `pack-else`) was proposed by [Daniel Abadi in 2010](https://dbmsmusings.blogspot.com/2010/04/problems-with-cap-and-yahoos-little.html) as an extension to the CAP theorem.
-While the CAP theorem focuses only on the behavior of a distributed system during a network partition, the PACELS theorem also pays lots of attention to a different state of a system - a state without any network partitions.
+While the CAP theorem focuses only on the behavior of a distributed system during a network partition, the PACELC theorem also pays lots of attention to a different state of a system - a state without any network partitions.

 Similarly as we did with the CAP theorem, we won't just quote it and call it a day, instead, we will try to devise it ourselves from the ground up.